Improving the Chamberlin Digital State Variable Filter: Introduction

 \section{Introduction}

-Analogue filters have been a source of inspiration for digital filter design since the early days of the discipline of digital signal processing.
+Analog filters have been a source of inspiration for digital filter design since the early days of the discipline of digital signal processing.
 This solves one of the great conundrums of the area, particularly for musical applications, which is how to provide useful filters that are punchy in character (that is, have a powerful sound transformation effect, particularly with regards to their amplitude responses), have low computational demands, and are easy to design or control.
-The first two aspects are easily met by infinite impulse response (IIR), or feedback, filters, while the second is, strictly, only possible with finite impulse response filters.
-However, by recourse to the various configurations that were developed for analogue filter circuits, it is possible to bridge that gap and have IIR digital filters that can be deployed in many scenarios.
+The first two aspects are easily met by infinite impulse response (IIR), or feedback, filters, while the third is, strictly, only possible with finite impulse response filters.
+However, by recourse to the various configurations that were developed for analog filter circuits, it is possible to bridge that gap and have IIR digital filters that can be deployed in many scenarios.

-Therefore it is common practice to look for inspiration in analogue signal processing \cite{Rossum}, particularly in the case of celebrated designs such as the various ladder filter implementations and their variations \cite{Stilson, Huovilainen, Fontana3, Dangelo1, Dangelo2}.
-In this paper, we look at another very interesting analogue filter case, which is the state variable filter.
-This has been employed in many significant musical instrument applications.
-Not surprisingly, this was one of the filter configurations which very early on received a digital treatment in the pioneering work of \cite{Chamberlin}, which has been a source of inspiration for many computer music practitioners, and deployed in very successful instruments such as the Kurzweil synthesisers \cite{Dattorro}.
+Therefore it is common practice to look for inspiration in analog signal processing \cite{Rossum}, particularly in the case of celebrated designs such as the various ladder filter implementations and their variations \cite{Stilson, Huovilainen, Fontana3, Dangelo1, Dangelo2}.
+In this paper, we look at another very interesting analog filter case, which is the state variable filter.
+This has been employed in many significant musical instrument applications. very early on received a digital treatment in the pioneering work of Chamberlin \cite{Chamberlin}, which has been a source of inspiration for many computer music practitioners, and deployed in very successful instruments such as the Kurzweil synthesizers \cite{Dattorro}.
 However, this design has some practical issues that may turn out to be problematic in some applications.
 In this paper, we explore the question of improving the design from a spectral perspective.
 The filter developed here can then be used as a drop-in replacement for the Chamberlin design, or employed to implement a variety of responses such as the Octave Cat and Moog ladder lowpass filters as described by \cite{WernerMcClellan}.